 2nd Poorest: Youngstown

 3rd Poorest: Nelsonville

 For more Ohio reading , check out:

-Detailed List Of Richest Places In Ohio
+Detailed List Of The Richest Cities In Ohio

-|The Village of Indian Hill||16|
+|The Village Of Indian Hill||3|